asifmustafa87/Deep-Learning/exercise_01/README.md

 ## 2 Exercise Download

-The exercises will be uploaded to the course website at https://www.3dunderstanding.org/i2dl-w22/.
-You can download the exercises directly from there.

 Each exercise contains at least one jupyter notebook, that could be opened by the jupyter-notebook plaform (In the terminal, go to the relevant folder and type `jupyter notebook`), or several IDEs that support it, such as Microsoft's VScode or JetBrains' PyCharm.